emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``-Og``
   [compile+link]
+  Like ``-O1``, with an additional flag to extend the liveness of variables for improved debugging.
-  Like ``-O1``.
-In future versions, this option might disable different optimizations in order to improve debuggability.
+  In future versions, additional optimizations might also be disabled.

 .. _emcc-Os: